-Ken Fischer is President of the University Musical Society at the University of Michigan (U-M), a position he has held since June 1, 1987.
-UMS, an independent multi-disciplinary performing arts presenter with a long and deep affiliation with U-M, is located in the center of the Ann Arbor campus and offers 60-90 performances each season, performed in up to seven University and community venues.
-UMS sponsors an extensive education program, commissions and presents new work, and hosts many artists’ residencies.
+Kenneth Fischer is President Emeritus of the University Musical Society (UMS) of the University of Michigan (U-M), a position he held for 30 years between 1987-2017.
+UMS, an independent multi-disciplinary performing arts presenter with a long and deep affiliation with U-M, is located on the Ann Arbor campus and offers 60-90 concerts each season, performed in up to nine University and community venues.
+Since its founding in 1879, UMS has presented top-ranking international artists in dance, theater, and music.

 Under Ken’s leadership UMS greatly expanded and diversified its programming and its audiences; deepened its engagement with the University and southeast Michigan communities; created exemplary partnerships with leading corporations, arts organizations, educational institutions, and community organizations; and received significant grants awarded by the leading foundations in the arts.
 In 2015 UMS received the National Medal of Arts which Ken accepted on behalf of UMS from President Obama at the White House.